zaky-fetoh/zaky-fetoh/README.md

 ### Hi there 👋
-I'm mahmoud zaky a MSc Student doing research on deep learning.
+I'm a MSc Student doing research on deep learning.

 I love reading Deep learning research Paper and studing math.

 I can build complex RESTfull and GraphQL API Using NodeJS.
-I can build a complex aggregation pipeline for mongoDB Datbases.
+I can build a complex aggregation pipeline for mongoDB Databases.

 <h7>Skills<h7>